MonstrousSoftware/MonstrousSoftware.github.io/_posts/2024-04-03-Post-Mortem-Oz-Racer.md

 We only have to calculate these polygons once at startup.
 Then we maintain an Array of polygons for collision detection.
 To detect if a point (the racer) is inside a `Polygon` (a rock), we use the standard method `Polygon#contains(Vector2)`.
 For an early out, we first use `poly.getBoundingRectangle().contains(vec2)` to cheaply discard cases where the point is not even inside the polygon’s bounding rectangle.
 To reduce the number of collision tests to check, we make use of a spatial hash.
 We divided the world into a grid and keep an array of collider polygons per grid cell (‘a bucket’).
 If a rock is large enough to span multiple grid cells, its polygon will be added to the bucket of each of those grid cells.
 Now to test for collision, we only need to work out in which grid cell the racer is located and test against the polygons from its bucket.
 So instead of testing hundreds of polygons per frame, we typically test two or three.
-Having found an efficient and accurate collision system, I also added the wind turbines and the gates as colliders, so it is possible to crash into those.
+Having found an efficient and accurate collision system, I also added the wind turbines and the start and finish gates as colliders, so it is possible to crash into those.

 ## Model cache
 Perhaps the obvious solution to rendering many rocks or many wind turbines is to use OpenGL instanced rendering.
 This is a relatively new feature in OpenGL that allows to render the same mesh very efficiently in many locations and orientations.
 This is used to render thousands of blades of grass for example.
 It works by reducing the amount of data sent from the CPU to the GPU per frame.
 Instead of sending thousands of meshes, it sends only one mesh and then thousands of position vectors (the instance data).
 See my “Duck Field” demo for an example.
 This feature does however require GL ES 3.0+ which not everybody may have available.